pantheon-systems/documentation/source/releasenotes/2024-08-19-FS-directory-changes.md

 title: "Preventing filesystem overload to ensure site stability"
 published_date: "2024-09-19"
 ---
-Starting September 19, 2024, the Pantheon platform will automatically reject file writes (beyond the 100k limit) that could push the filesystem beyond its capacity.
-This precaution helps avoid catastrophic failures, ensuring the site remains online and operational.
+Writing more than 100,000 files to the same directory can push the Pantheon filesystem beyond its intended design.
+Starting September 19, 2024, our platform will automatically reject file writes if the directory is at capacity.
+This precaution helps avoid catastrophic failures to ensure the site remains online and operational.

 <img width="999" alt="Screenshot 2024-08-19 at 3 32 29 PM" src="https://github.com/user-attachments/assets/f8d3c57f-d46e-44e3-83c1-6689037d0a4e">